 Natalia Almada: Back when we were shooting, they could not make the artificial voice in Spanish.

 Popflick: Your previous movie was “Everything Else” (2016), a fiction film.
 Do you see yourself going back to fiction?
 Did it change your way of making films?

 Natalia Almada: It changed me a lot.
 All my fears were gone.
 I am not afraid anymore about production scale or control.
 I loved that aspect of fiction filmmaking.
 I did not like having such a narrow, concentrated window to shoot.
 I’d rather shoot for a few days, go away to edit, and shoot some more.
 I’ve been thinking a lot about this format of film essay.
 We live in a time of dislocation, in the sense of not knowing how I am in my present.
 Am I with you through this screen?
 Am I worried about something happening on the other side of the world?
 We have a constant invasion of not just information but of contacts and relationships.
 It all contributes to dislocating you and leaves you wondering where you are.

 We are keen on looking at the bright side.
-It’s awesome that we can keep in contact with people, that you don’t lose connection.
+It’s awesome that we can keep in contact with people so you don’t lose connection.
 We can still communicate in a way that feels intimate.
 But on the other hand, how does it affect your present?
-Maybe you are still relating to your immediate, physical space the same way.
-Maybe you are not.
+Maybe you are still relating to your immediate, physical space similarly.
+Perhaps you are not.
 I think about this a lot, seeing my students at Stanford.
 They come from faraway places, and they are saturated with the lives they had back home while trying to pursue a life here.
 It was not like that when I went to college.
 You left for two years, and that was that.
 You were gone.
 It is not possible in any way anymore.
 I want to make a cinema that reflects this in its form, which goes against direct cinema.
 Something not so linear in structure, not so concentrated towards an ending.